-If your organization uses less electricity, water, and other resources—it follows that your organization will leave a smaller carbon footprint, a lighter dent on the climate crisis.
-If your company happens to be moving towards the direction of being proactive about sustainability and conservation, then shortening the workweek is another way to support that initiative.
+If your organization uses less electricity, water, and other resources—it follows that your organization will leave a smaller carbon footprint, and a lighter dent in the climate crisis.
+If your company happens to be moving in the direction of being proactive about sustainability and conservation, then shortening the workweek is another way to support that initiative.

 10. Clearer Consensus on "Time Off"

 In some companies, it becomes a silent rule not to schedule any meetings on a Friday.
 In others, some meetings are still scheduled, but the afternoon's usually a wind-down period where you can't expect anyone to respond to your email.
 But how about a fixed, institutionalized consensus that Fridays are now part of the weekend, wherein nobody is expected to work?